REIL-UConn/fine-tuning-for-rapid-soh-estimation/README.md

 The widespread adoption of large-scale battery-powered technologies, such as electric vehicles and renewable energy storage systems, has led to growing interest in assessing their remaining usability after years of operation.
 As these systems age, state-of-health estimation becomes crucial for ensuring reliability and safety, and for extending life through second-use applications.
-However, current methods -- spanning physics-based, empirical, and data-driven approaches -- face challenges, including insufficient labeled data, high resource costs, and poor generalizability across diverse usage conditions.
+However, current methods \textemdash\ spanning physics-based, empirical, and data-driven approaches \textemdash\ face challenges, including insufficient labeled data, high resource costs, and poor generalizability across diverse usage conditions.
 Data-driven models, in particular, struggle to extrapolate beyond their training domain, limiting their applicability in real-world scenarios.
-This work develops a fine-tuning framework to address these challenges, enabling rapid capacity estimation using short-duration ($\leq100$ seconds) features.
+This work develops a fine-tuning framework to address these challenges, enabling rapid capacity estimation using short-duration ($\leq100$ s) features.
-Tested on two battery chemistries (LFP/Gr and NMC/Gr), the fine-tuned model achieves average mean-absolute-percent-errors of $2.592\%$ and $3.094\%$ on datasets collected from the respective chemistries.
+Tested on two battery chemistries (LFP/Gr and NMC/Gr), the fine-tuned model achieves average mean-absolute-percent-errors of 2.592\% and 3.094\% on datasets collected from the respective chemistries.
-Compared to two baseline approaches, direct-transfer and target-only modeling, fine-tuning achieves a $25\%$ reduction in estimation error in the target domain, on average.
+Compared to two baseline approaches, direct-transfer and target-only modeling, fine-tuning achieves a 25\% reduction in estimation error in the target domain, on average.
-Domain differences are quantified using statistical measures such as Kullback-Leibler divergence and maximum mean discrepancy, which are shown to correlate with fine-tuning performance, offering insights into domain compatibility.
+Domain differences are quantified using statistical measures such as Kullback--Leibler divergence and maximum mean discrepancy.
+These measures are found to correlate with fine-tuning performance, offering insights into domain compatibility.
 This study also analyzes the impact of feature selection, hyper-parameter tuning, and labeled data availability on fine-tuning efficacy, providing practical guidelines for real-world applications.